-At its core, this issue isn’t simply about personal preference.
-It’s about relationships—deep, personal, and often long-term ones.
-Your adult child’s partner is now a part of their life, and potentially, your family’s life.
-Psychologically, it’s natural to feel protective of your child, and any perceived threat to their happiness or well-being can feel like an affront.
+Your adult child’s partner is now a huge part of their life, and potentially, your family’s life.
+Psychologically, it’s natural to feel protective of your child, and any potential threat to their happiness (the way you imagine their happiness should be) feels like an affront.

 for many parents, it feels like an emotional betrayal when the child’s partner doesn’t meet personal expectations.